barmaleii77-hub/PneumoStabSim-Professional/docs/RENOVATION_MASTER_PLAN.md

    the "status" blocks in this master plan.
-4. Maintain a rolling six-week milestone schedule in `docs/operations/milestones.md`, including planned capacity, dependencies, and review checkpoints with stakeholders.
+4. Maintain a rolling six-week milestone schedule in `docs/operations/milestones.md`, including planned capacity, dependencies, and review checkpoints with stakeholders. *Status: November 2025 refresh introduces a published cadence covering Weeks 47–52 with cross-links to the burndown tracker.*

 ---